Almost periodic functions and hyperbolic counting: Limiting distribution

-\section{limiting distribution}
+\section{Limiting distribution}

 In this section we prove Theorem \ref{ch0303:thm01}.
-We start by recalling the definition of limiting distribution. \begin{dfn} A limiting distribution for a function $\phi:[0,\infty)\to\RR$ is a probability measure $\mu$ on $\RR$ such that the limit
+We start by recalling the definition of limiting distribution. \begin{definition} A limiting distribution for a function $\phi:[0,\infty)\to\RR$ is a probability measure $\mu$ on $\RR$ such that the limit

-holds for every bounded continuous function $g$ on $\RR$. \end{dfn}
+holds for every bounded continuous function $g$ on $\RR$. \end{definition}

 We give now two preparatory lemmata.
-Let $T\geq 2$ and consider the functions
+Let $X>T>2$ and consider the functions